It started with a Facebook post.

 Lewis: Right now, we are providing content around Black money, thought, love and culture.
 In early 2017, we will launch the directory and business services.
 Our primary mission is to make the process of supporting Black-owned businesses, like our business easy, to make it exciting, to create power, give us a source of power within our community and within society at large.
 The sheer size of Black buying dollars is overwhelmingly powerful.

 Lawson: Additionally, another goal of the company is to reduce the rate of Black business failure.
 Black businesses fail at a rate higher than all other businesses.
 We want to be a hub for Black business.
 The services and exposure we provide will help put them in a position where that rate will decrease.
-You may not know that, okay, there’s a Black-owned leather bag company, a water company or a toiletry company.
-Those companies are out there, and it’s our mission to let the people know that they do exist and support them.
+You may not know that there’s a Black-owned leather bag company, a water company or a toiletry company.
+Those companies are out there, and it’s our mission to let the people know they exist and support them.

 EBONY: You’re both entrepreneurs (Lewis founded William +James, an online haberdashery) who are used to doing your own thing.
 What’s it like to run a business together as newlyweds?

 Lewis: It’s hard.
 When you wake up to the person you’re in these meetings with and you might not have the same ideas about how to go about doing something, it can be an easy job, but a lot of times, it’s a heavy job.
 How do I get my point across but also do it in a loving way?
 Where I’m not walking away with an attitude and he’s not walking away with an attitude.
 It’s a challenge, but I think our principals are so aligned that it makes it easier.

 At the end of the day, I know where his heart is, I know where his passions lie.
 I think it’s the same [for him].